deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

 - Idiopathic - Relating to or denoting any disease or condition which arises spontaneously or for which the cause is unknown. -- "idiopathic epilepsy"
 - Shrewd - able to make good decisions because you understand a situation well
 - xenophobia - a fear or hatred of foreign people and cultures
+- orthodoxy - authorized or generally accepted theory, doctrine, or practice.
+- Incumbents - a person who is currently in an official position

 ### Shill / Shilling